denisoed/focus-engine/README.md

   /** Callback function when an element is selected (Enter key is pressed) */ onSelect?: (element: HTMLElement) => void;

+  /** CSS class name to apply to the focused element.
+Default: 'focus-engine-active' */ focusClassName?: string;

+  /** The data attribute name used to indicate a parent element.
+Default: 'data-focus-parent' */ parentAttr?: string;

+  /** The data attribute name used to connect child elements to their parent.
+Default: 'data-focus-child-of' */ childAttr?: string;

+  /** Position of parents relative to their children.
+Default: 'left' */ parentPosition?: 'left' | 'right';
 }
 ```